Mitchell-D/tracktrain/README.md

  - (python standard library)

-If training on a GPU using cuda, you may need to set the environment variable `XLA_FLAGS` to the package directory with:
+If training on a GPU using cuda, you may need to set the environment variable `XLA_FLAGS` to the cuda library's parent directory with:

 ```bash
 export XLA_FLAGS="--xla_gpu_cuda_data_dir=/path/to/cuda"